sk33z3r/loopalikes.club/README.md

 Give me ideas!
 I already plan on adding some of these:

-* Showcase of each face, with all 10 colors in a grouping.
 * Page of well laid out gifs for each loophead.